The mission of the Counseling and Prevention Resource Center (CPRC) is to provide

 On the Centerville Campus, the CPRC is located in CV13 office #4.
 Hours are Wednesdays by appointment only.

 At any time, you may call 641-683-5152 or email firstname.lastname@example.org with questions.

 Meet the staff

-On-Site Advocates: Through connections with the DOJ Grant, IHCC is pleased to offer on-site advocacy services to students and faculty who have been victims of crime, including sexual assault and/or domestic violence, with advocates from Crisis Intervention Services and the Family Crisis Center.
+Campus Advocates: IHCC is pleased to offer connection to campus advocacy services to students and faculty who have been victims of crime, including sexual assault and/or domestic violence, with advocates from Crisis Intervention Services and the Family Crisis Center.
 Both agencies can offer emotional support, and help in finding resources and filling out paperwork; including help with Title IX, medical advocacy, and legal advocacy.
 They can also provide victims with information about the different options available to them and support them in their decision-making.
 Advocates are committed to maintaining the highest possible levels of confidentiality and do not talk to faculty, law enforcement, or anyone without written permission.
-Two such advocates, Tori Oaks (Ottumwa Campus) and Alex Stroda (Centerville Campus), both from Crisis Intervention Services, are on campus at least once a week and can come to campus on an as-needed basis.
 Services are completely free of charge.

 Counseling and Prevention Resource Center

 Indian Hills Community College